Rudi Dutschke: England, Ireland, Denmark

 Dutschke survived, but the attack left him with aphasia, brain damage, memory loss, epileptic seizures and several other health problems.
-The Dutschkes began a time of convalescence in Italy, guest of the composer Hans-Werner Henze.
+The Dutschkes began a time of convalescence in Italy, guests of the composer Hans-Werner Henze.
 Once the press discovered their presence, and after Canada, the Netherlands and Belgium had denied them entry, they left for England.
 Clare Hall at the University of Cambridge had offered Dutschke the opportunity to complete his doctoral thesis (an analysis of the early Commintern and the differences between Asian and European paths to socialism).
 For ten days in May 1969 he returned to the Federal Republic to discuss the future of the APO with, among others, Ulrike Meinhof.
 He seemed to welcome the fact that many left groups wanted to go their own way and, if only on the basis of his health, ruled out a further strategizing role for himself.
 Back in England, however, the Labour government denied him a student visa.
 Neal Ascherson arranged for refuge in Ireland.

 Between January and March 1969, the Dutschkes were guests, outside Dublin, of Conor Cruise O'Brien, who had been distinguished since his UN service during the Congo Crisis by his criticism of U.S. policy both in Vietnam and at home in the repression of the Black Panthers.
 During their stay, Rudi and Gretchen Dutschke were visited by their lawyer Horst Mahler, who tried, unsuccessfully, to persuade them to support his underground activity in the group that was to become the Red Army Faction (the "Baader Meinhof Gang").

 As the student movement back home splintered and radicalized, the Dutschkes considered staying in Ireland, but returned to the UK in mid-March 1969, proposing as a condition that Rudi avoid engaging in political activity.
 At the beginning of 1971 it was an undertaking the UK Home Office believed he had breached, ruling that his meetings with visitors from Germany, Israel, Jordan, Chile and the United States had "far exceeded normal social activities".
 In a House of Commons debate on the question of his exclusion, which Labour—now in opposition—protested, Dutschke was described from governing Conservative benches as "a disciple of Professor Marcuse, who is the patron saint of the urban guerrillas and who is out to destroy the society we hold dear".
 The University of Aarhus offered him a position teaching sociology and the Dutschkes moved to Denmark.